Your ultimate guide to retail media and retail media networks (RMNs)

 Onsite advertising: A brand’s products or services shown as displayed ads on a retailer’s website.

-Retail media can be seen as a digital version of retail advertising where ads for products are displayed in stores and close to points of purchase.
+Retail media can be seen as a digital version of in-store retail advertising, where ads for products are displayed in physical stores and close to points of purchase.
 With retail advertising, brands would utilize A-boards, in-store ads, loyalty cards, coupons, samples, etc. as a way of driving up sales.

 In addition to in-store advertising, retailers also had advertising in traditional media channels at their disposal: newspapers, television, radio and out-of-home (OOH) advertising.